 When dogs mate, the session often ends with a coital tie.
 After the dog ejaculates, he and the female remain stuck together, because the swollen bulbus glandis on his penis prevents them from separating.

 The dog might partially dismount, so the two dogs are facing opposite directions but joined at the genitals.
 It can take between five minutes to one hour for the dogs to separate.
 Never try to naturally separate them, as this could result in injury to one or both dogs.

 Increasingly, purebred dogs become pregnant via artificial insemination.
 In this process, semen is collected from male dogs and can be used fresh or may be frozen for later use.

 Use of fresh semen requires the presence of the male and female at the time of semen extraction and insemination, according to AKC regulations.
-Experienced breeders can perform the insemination themselves, while less experienced breeders should rely on a veterinarian's assistance.
+The insemination should be performed by an experienced veterinarian.
 Artificial insemination is commonly used in breeds in which natural mating is difficult, such as the bulldog.